macaodha/batdetect2/docs/source/tutorials/index.md

 # Tutorials

-Tutorials are for learning by doing.
-They provide a single, reproducible path to a concrete outcome.
+Tutorials are the default learning path.

+Each tutorial follows one recommended route from start to finish.

+Use tutorials when you want the simplest route to a concrete outcome.

+Use {doc}`../how_to/index` when you need to customize a workflow.

 ```{toctree}
 :maxdepth: 1